-Fast forwarding in my story, I had been living in Brooklyn, Michigan with the love of my life for about three years and everything was going really well.
+Fast forwarding in my story, I had been living in Brooklyn, Michigan with whom I thought was the love of my life for about three years and everything was going really well.
 During the school weeks, my kids were catching up on missed time spent with their dad, and I was in the relationship of a lifetime.
 Our kids became best friends, making our weekends and holidays together almost picture perfect.
 For the first time in a long time, I was able to model for my kids what a healthy and loving relationship looked like, and I was beaming ear to ear.
 I was truly the happiest person on Earth, and my heart was bursting with gratitude!

-Just like everything else in life, things started to change, and I did everything in my power to hold on as tightly as I could to the life I desperately wanted to keep.
+Due to situations beyond my control, things started to change, and I did everything in my power to hold on as tightly as I could to the life I desperately wanted to keep.
 As the problems arose, I became more determined to fix everything and everyone.
 I did all I could to force the situation to work and keep my newly blended family together, but it only made things worse.

 As time progressed, so did our problems, and everything was thrown more and more out-of-balance – all because I was living in a place that was contrary to where my soul needed to be at that time.

 Looking back now, all I needed to do was to return to Novi to be with my kids full-time and put my relationship on temporary hold.
 If I would have just done just that one thing, then so much pain and heartache could have been avoided.
 Talking about seeing the writing on the wall: There it was in bright neon colors flashing before me, Go Back to Novi, but still, I chose to stay, continuing to ignore the vividly obvious signs.